menny/menny.github.io/_posts/2013-12-10-multi_API_level_release.md

 categories: [android]
 tags: [tips, anysoftkeyboard]
 ---
-Up until recentrly, [AnySoftKeyboard](http://anysoftkeyboard.github.io) was supporting Android devices all the way back to 1.5 in a single APK.
+Up until recently, [AnySoftKeyboard](http://anysoftkeyboard.github.io) was supporting Android devices all the way back to 1.5 in a single APK.
-Mostly, it worked fine, and I was able to use [FrankenRobot](http://evendanan.net/2011/04/Backward-compatibility-in-Android-OR-How-I-made-a-2-2-Android-APK-run-under-1-5/) to utilize higher API levels features succesfully.
+Mostly, it worked fine, and I was able to use [FrankenRobot](http://evendanan.net/2011/04/Backward-compatibility-in-Android-OR-How-I-made-a-2-2-Android-APK-run-under-1-5/) to utilize higher API levels features successfully.
 But there was a cost.

 **TL; DR;**, you can check out this screen-shot, which explains a lot.